Garage Door Springs

 Users of the duplex and triplex systems, however, often find it difficult to detect a possible broken inner spring.

-Since commercial industrial doors tend to weigh more, the torsion springs used in these settings usually have a larger inside diameter and wire size than residential torsion springs.
+Since commercial, industrial doors tend to weigh more, the torsion springs used in these settings usually have a larger inside diameter and wire size than residential torsion springs.
 While the springs on many doors use shafts with a 1" outside diameter, some doors instead use a 1-1/4" outside diameter shaft.
-These shafts are only used with bearings, cable drums and winding cones with 1-1/4" openings for the shaft.
-Heavier doors often use a soild shaft while lighter doors tend to use hollow shafts.
+These shafts are only used with bearings, cable drums, and winding cones with 1-1/4" openings for the shaft.
+Heavier doors often use a solid shaft, while lighter doors tend to use hollow shafts.
 Some solid shafts are keyed, giving a groove along the length of the shaft that, when coupled with a shaft key, can help keep the cable drums from spinning loose.

 Does your commercial door use standard torsion springs?
-Go to our Commercial Torsion Springs page to learn more and to order new springs for your garage.
+Go to our Commercial and Industrial Torsion Springs page to learn more and to order new springs for your garage.
 Also, if you have a more common residential garage door spring, you can try searching for your spring in our Find My Spring Database™.
-For information on how to measure your spring, please see our How to Measure Torsion Springs.
+For information on how to measure your spring, please see our How to Measure Torsion Springs tutorial.

 Steel rolling doors are not made of sections like most garage doors.
 Instead, they join together by interlocking slats, which allow the door a greater range of mobility as it opens.
 With the extra mobility available, the rising garage door wraps securely around a barrel.